Phoenix Medical Management, Inc. Education

 More than ever, case management teams need up-to-date information to stay current about the marketplace pressures driving change in the hospital industry in general , and in case management programs specifically.
 On-site educational programs fill the gaps left by limited educational budgets and support the organization’s commitment to an informed workforce.

 These programs are tailored to meet each organization’s time and scheduling preferences.
-Attendance is not limited and for a per diem fee of $3,200 + T&E, associates from care coordination, utilization review, clinical documentation, access management, business office, contract managers and hospitalists are encouraged to attend.
+Attendance is not limited and we encourage broad attendance to include associates from care coordination, utilization review, clinical documentation, access management, business office, contract managers and hospitalists.

 Program topics can be tailored to meet client specifications, but below is the list of topics most requested by clients, conference participants and hospital executives: